Biogen-Inc/tidyCDISC/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs, passing on macOS-latest (release), windows-latest (release), ubuntu-latest (devel / release / oldrel-1).
+There were no ERRORs or WARNINGs, passing on macOS-latest (release), windows-latest (release), ubuntu-latest (devel / release / oldrel-1) using GitHub Actions [here](https://github.com/Biogen-Inc/tidyCDISC/pull/78).

-There was 4 NOTEs:
+There were 4 NOTEs:

 * checking package dependencies ...
 NOTE